diempi/docs/docs/src/gateways/gateways.md

 ## ARNS Indexing and Routing

-The Arweave Name System’s (ArNS) state is managed by the IO token’s SmartWeave smart contract.
+The Arweave Name System’s (ArNS) state is managed by the IO token’s smart contract.
 AR.IO gateways shall perform the following minimum functions relative to ArNS:

 - Actively track state changes in the contract.